argoproj/argo-workflows/examples/plugins/executor/slack/README.md

 This is an example that sends a Slack message.

-You must create a secret named `slack-executor-plugin` with a single `stringData` field for the `url`:
+You must create a secret:

 ```yaml
 apiVersion: v1